What Happens at the End Life of a Vehicle

 The whole process starts with removing the largest parts of your car.
 This big stuff includes things like the engine, transmission, doors, and even that scratched bumper.
 These can often be recycled directly for use in other vehicles without needing to be melted down and recast.

 The same goes for a car’s starter, alternator, and water pump, which can be remanufactured.
-Even those grubby seats, the gas tank, the stereo, and your old car battery can be removed and resold rather than finding their way into a landfill or junkyard.
+Even those grubby seats, the gas tank, the stereo, and your old car battery can be removed and resold rather than finding their way into a landfill or salvage yard.

 As you might imagine, there are also lots of fluids to manage through the process.
 During the initial dismantling of an end life vehicle, all of its fluids are collected.
 This includes engine oil, coolant, diesel fuel, and gasoline.